schools and the REDcycle program

 can our school have a Replas product made out of the plastic we collect?

-No. As all the soft plastics collected by REDcycle gets mixed together, it would not be possible to have something manufactured with the exact plastic collected at your school.
+This is too tricky to do.
+As all the soft plastics collected by REDcycle gets mixed together, it is too difficult to have something manufactured with the exact plastic collected at your school.

 competitions and school programs